RKDhakad/InstaStories/README.md

 ## Optimizations

-After all instalation oper the firfox browser and setup the browser proxy on IP ==> 127.0.0.1 and PORT ==> 8080
+After all instalation open the firfox browser and setup the browser proxy on IP ==> 127.0.0.1 and PORT ==> 8080

 After setup proxy on firfox